RegularRabbit05/NEWDailyRewardBot/README.md

 - discord_bot_token: token from the bot page
 - discord_client_id: app id
 - discord_public_key: public key from the app page (remember to enable both user and guild installs!)

+set env "allow_init" to "true", call https://link/api/Init to register the commands and then delete "allow_init"